CalPolySEC/wrath-ctf-framework/README.md

 Adding Challenges
 -----------------

-**We need a single JSON or XML file which can be parsed, which sets up an entire CTF**
+**We need a single JSON file which can be parsed, which sets up an entire CTF**

 It needs to contain
 * CTF name